Esri/i3s-spec/docs/1.7/compressedAttributes.cmn.md

 # compressedAttributes

- I3S version 1.7 allows compressing the geometryBuffer of an Integrated Mesh and 3D Object Layers using [Draco](https://github.com/google/draco) compression, which is optimized for compressing and decompressing 3D geometric meshes and point clouds.
+ I3S version 1.7 supports compressing the geometryBuffer of Integrated Mesh and 3D Object Layers using [Draco](https://github.com/google/draco) compression.
+Draco compression is optimized for compressing and decompressing 3D geometric meshes and point clouds.

-Draco reduces the size of an the geometryBuffer payload, reducing storage size and transmission rate.
+Draco reduces the size of the geometryBuffer payload, thereby reducing storage size and optimizing transmission rate.

 All *vertexAttributes* of a Meshpyramids profile can be compressed with Draco.